RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/04_layout_managers.rst

 * A widget will not be visible in a window until you assign it a size and location within it's parent widget.
-* You should **never** mix and match layout managers; use only one for the widget layout within a particular parent widget.
+* You should **never** mix and match layout managers; use only one type of layout manager for the widgets within a particular parent widget.

 .. index:: layout manager, place, grid, pack